RachWalm/pawsitivityhaven/README.md

 must change image on create and update -  used post code not profile code. useparams needs deconstructing {}
-comments not saving -  wrong props being given to the page ->trim
+comments not saving -  wrong props being given to the page ->trim dates not workign due to being null not string and interferred with other functions if put in them so had to useeffect time on the edit dog profile.

 ## Technologies